Cooch Behar: British Raj

-In 1772–1773, the king of Bhutan attacked and captured Cooch Behar.
-To expel the Bhutanese, the kingdom of Cooch Behar signed a defense treaty with the British East India Company on 5 April 1773.
-At that time, coins of Bhutan were minted in Cooch Behar.
-After expelling the Bhutanese, Cooch Behar again became a princely kingdom under the protection of the British East India company.
+Between 1772 and 1773, the Bhutanese Desi attacked and seized control of Cooch Behar.
+In response, Cooch Behar entered into a defence treaty with the English East India Company on 5 April 1773, to drive out the Bhutanese invaders.
+During this period, Bhutanese coins were minted in Cooch Behar.
+Once the Bhutanese were expelled, Cooch Behar was reinstated as a princely state under the aegis of the British East India Company.

-Cooch Behar Palace is built after the Classical Italian architecture.
-The dome of the Palace is in Italian style, resembling the dome of St. Peter's Basilica, Vatican City, Rome, and built in 1887, during the reign of Maharaja Nripendra Narayan.
+Cooch Behar Palace is built after classical Italian architecture.
+The dome of the Palace is in Italian style, resembling the dome of St. Peter's Basilica, Vatican City, Rome.
+It had been built-in 1887, during the reign of Maharaja Nripendra Narayan.
 In 1878, the maharaja married the daughter of Brahmo preacher Keshab Chandra Sen. This union led to a renaissance in Cooch Behar state.
 Maharaja Nripendra Narayan is known as the architect of modern Cooch Behar town.

 Post-Independence

 Under an agreement between the king of Cooch Behar and the Indian Government at the end of British rule, Maharaja Jagaddipendra Narayan transferred full authority, jurisdiction, and power of the state to the Dominion Government of India, effective 12 September 1949.
 Eventually, Cooch Bihar became part of the state of West Bengal on 19 January 1950, with Cooch Behar town as its headquarters.